-The Mac goes mobile
+Macintosh Portable: The Mac goes mobile

 Jobs tried to convince the Apple board to develop what he was then calling a “BookMac” in April 1985.
 However, he left the company before this could amount to anything.
 The idea eventually got revived, however, resulting in the Macintosh Portable.

-Compared with today’s ultra-slim Apple laptops, the Macintosh Portable appears almost comically overweight.
+Compared with today’s ultra-slim Apple laptops, the Macintosh Portable appears almost comically heavy.
 It weighs in at a lap-deadening 15.8 pounds.
 The first portable Mac also measured more than 4 inches thick, and took up 225.7 square inches of desk (or lap) real estate.

-The device cost $6,500 in 1989 dollars, the equivalent of more than $12,600 today.
+The device cost $6,500 in 1989 dollars, the equivalent of more than $16,000 today.
 This rose by $448 if you added a hard drive and modem.

 Macintosh Portable specs

-The Macintosh Portable isn’t without its critics, however.
-Like the original Mac, it fared better critically than it did commercially.
+The Macintosh Portable isn’t without its critics.
+However, like the original Mac, it fared better critically than it did commercially.
 It wasn’t until the later launch of the PowerBook that Apple really started finding its groove with mobile computers.

 Mac Portable: Futuristic but flawed